DeALOG: Decentralized Multi-Agents Log-Mediated Reasoning Framework: Experiments

+These comparisons confirm that, under matched conditions, no coordination strategy dominates on accuracy; specialized systems and \method{} alike sit within a narrow band, including on MMQA and WikiTQ (Table~\ref{tab:MMQA_WikiTQ}); we make no claim of a clean-accuracy advantage.
+This makes accuracy \emph{alone} insufficient, rather than uninformative, for our central question of what decentralization buys: a few cells still separate (e.g.\ TableCritic on TAT-QA, \method{} on MMQA/WikiTQ), but the spreads are narrow under matched conditions, which motivates the robustness and transparency analyses that follow.

+\paragraph{Tool-enabled comparison.} \method{} runs without a code interpreter in both settings of Table~\ref{tab:tool_enabled_mmqa} (FeTaQA/FinQA in App.~\ref{app:tool_enabled}; PoT rationale in \S\ref{sec:experiments}).
+Tool gains on FinQA average $+2.0$ EM across baselines, yet \method{} without code execution still wins on 2 of 3 backbones and is within $0.4$ EM on the third; and on MMQA and WikiTQ (Table~\ref{tab:tool_enabled_mmqa}, dev split) \method{} without tools exceeds even the \emph{tool-enabled} baselines on all three backbones, indicating its advantage there is not attributable to tool access.

+\paragraph{Why a simple baseline can spike.} A single-pass CoT baseline (Mistral~7B) exceeds \method{} on two FeTaQA/FinQA cells ($79.7/79.4\%$) yet collapses to $55$--$59\%$ on MMQA/WikiTQ; this tracks \texttt{Answer:}-suffix extraction favoring short-numeric prompts, not a reasoning advantage making itself consistent with accuracy poorly discriminating coordination under a fixed harness.

+\paragraph{Efficiency and Resource Utilization:} Table~\ref{tab:efficiency_partial_fixed} reports LLM calls and latency per query. \method{} uses fewer calls than most multi-agent baselines ($3.1$ vs.\ $3.4$--$3.8$), but its \emph{sequential} latency ($0.95$s) is highest in the table; the parallel variant (Par-R6) cuts this to $0.68$s without accuracy loss and is the production operating point, we report sequential only for parity, as the other methods are also run sequentially.
+Retrieval agents are $50.5\%$ of latency and parallelizable (Table~\ref{tab:stage_latency}), enabling a $28.4\%$ reduction.

-Table~\ref{tab:efficiency_partial_fixed} reports average LLM calls and latency per query, illustrating that \method{} achieves competitive computational efficiency despite its multi-agent coordination overhead.
-While \method{} incurs slightly higher latency (0.95s average) compared to single-agent CoT (0.35s), it requires fewer calls than many multi-agent baselines such as ReAcTable and Table-Critic, balancing accuracy gains with resource consumption.
-Table~\ref{tab:efficiency_gating} further confirms that \method{} benefits from learned gating policies and parallel retrieval, reducing agent turns and token consumption by up to 18\% without meaningful accuracy loss.
-Latency speedups of up to 1.92× are observed in micro-benchmarks, indicating practical efficiency improvements.
+Table~\ref{tab:efficiency_gating} (App.~\ref{app:moved_tables}) confirms that \method{} benefits from learned gating policies and parallel retrieval, reducing agent turns and token consumption by up to 18\% without meaningful accuracy loss.
+Latency speedups of up to 2.18$\times$ are observed, exceeding the token reduction because the gate fires preferentially on the most time-expensive examples, so the small fired minority dominates runtime (App.~\ref{app:moved_tables}).